rich-context-competition/rich-context-book-2019/combined_chapters/rich_context_book.md

 current publication formats (e.g. static PDF files for articles) is an issue that relates to the reproducibility crisis of modern research.

-Peer review is another process that must change to account for data as a "first class" research object.
-Historically, peer reviewers have ensured that a piece of research is well-communicated and correct.
+Peer review is another process that is not easy to apply to data as a "first class" research object.
+Historically, peer reviewers have ensured that a piece of research is well-communicated and correct in the sense that it is reproducible.
 This level of peer review is difficult to apply in the context of research data.
 If data is being published as a primary output, then it may be possible to perform a kind of peer review by applying some statistical tests to a sample of the data, or by using some other appropriate technique.
 However, it is no longer practical in most cases to set up a parallel experiment to reproduce data, as had been the case in years past.
 Across all contexts there are good reasons for these challenges: the experiment may be too costly to repeat, or the conditions of the original data collection may not be replicable (for example, surveying stress levels of the populace during a specific political event).
 In addition, ethical considerations such as the anonymity of those being surveyed may make certain types of data difficult to review.
-Thus, we must develop robust and accepted approaches to peer review, not only for data itself but also for those publications that are heavily based on data.
+Thus, we need to develop robust and accepted approaches to peer review, not only for data itself but also for those publications that are heavily based on data.
+Without peer review or some suitable proxy for peer review that makes sense for data, it is difficult to know whether a dataset can be trusted.
+Without trust, a dataset has no value to a researcher who seeks to build upon it.

-A number of publishing innovations have made journal articles more discoverable and accessible in recent years, such as preprint servers, DOIs, centralized search engines like Google Scholar and Dimensions, etc., however, these do not translate directly across to research data.
+Several publishing innovations have made journal articles more discoverable and accessible in recent years, such as preprint servers, the widespread use of Digital Object Identifiers (DOIs), and centralized search engines.
+However, while some of these infrastructures do enhance a researcher's ability to find research data, they do not fully translate from the realm of journals to data.
+There are multiple reasons for this lack of translation, some of the key features include: a) weakness of a homogeneous metadata infrastructure for datasets; b) inhomogeneity in the types of data that can be shared; c) proliferation of different platforms to store data; d) lack of standardised publication practices; e) lack of adoption of standards across fields.
+When compared with the "shape" of an academic article for which there is a standard structure (e.g. DOI, abstract, title, authors, keywords, etc) specifically designed to facilitate human search, it is clear that datasets are contextualised by an immature information infrastructure.

-Part of the reason for this is that there is a standard structure for an academic article (e.g. abstracts, keywords, etc), which is specifically designed around communication to humans.
-Solutions designed for data to date still have a long way to go in that regard.
-For example, the core fields required to create a valid DataCite record are identifier, creator, title, publisher, publication year and resource type[^1].
+Datasets are more complex to classify and annotate than articles, yet some progress is being made.
+The core fields required to create a valid DataCite record are identifier, creator, title, publisher, publication year and resource type (DataCite Metadata Working Group, 2016).
 All other data fields are optional (e.g. location, funder, subject, contributors) due to the fundamental uncertainty in what might constitute research data in the future.
 This flexibility limits how data